Mole and Lipoma Removal

 1. Dr. Gartner is very careful to apply precise full-thickness excision techniques to remove your entire mole or lipoma, suturing meticulously to close the site.
 This allows for minimal scarring.
 There will be almost no chance that the mole reappears as well.

 2. If your mole protrudes, then shave excision can be performed to remove it.
-This achieves a virtually scarless result, although because the entire mole is not removed, it may come back in a few years (this is rare).
+This achieves a virtually scarless result.
+If you get a mole removed can it grow back?
+When shaved, because the entire mole is not removed, it may come back in a few years (this is rare).

 3. In most cases, only local anesthesia is necessary to make your treatment a comfortable one.